OneCDOnly/sherpa/README.md

 ## Description

-With this script package, you can install **SABnzbd+**, **SickRage** or **CouchPotato**.
+This script package can install **SABnzbd+**, **SickRage** or **CouchPotato** on your QNAP NAS.
 It's the advanced version of the [sabnzbd-installer](https://forum.qnap.com/viewtopic.php?f=133&t=129696) script that I've been working on with much valuable feedback from the community.
 Development has now ceased on the older script so I can concentrate on this one.

 It's able to install each of the apps shown above but will only install **ONE app** at a time.
 For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then SickRage.
 This will allow SickRage to be properly configured with the API details from SABnzbd.